stac-utils/stac-api-validator/README.md

     --conformance core --conformance item-search
 ```

-To install from a clone of this repository for development, first install the package with development requirements:
+To install from a clone of this repository for development, install [Poetry 1.2](https://python-poetry.org/docs/),
+and then install the package with development requirements:

 ```console
 $ poetry install